-For example, right now the marijuana stock sector is red-hot, with little sign of slowing down.
+For example, right now the AI stock sector is red-hot, with little sign of slowing down.

-- Insane P/E ratios: Usually, growth stocks with good earnings have very high PE ratios.
-This is because there’s an expectation that there will be growth very soon.
+- Insane P/E ratios: Usually, growth stocks with good earnings have very high P/E ratios.
+This is because there’s an expectation that there will be growth soon.

 It’s an indicator that can help you find companies that are right on the edge of realizing the gains they’ve been working toward.

-- Growing pains: If companies only grew, every company would become huge and every trader would be rich.
+- Uptrends AND downtrends in the chart: If companies only grew, every company would become huge and every trader would be rich.
 However, that’s not how it works in the real world.
 Growth companies frequently hit speed bumps along the way.

-- Revenue growth: One of the ways I screen for growth stocks is to look for high revenue growth.
+- Revenue growth and compound annual growth rate (CAGR): One of the ways I screen for growth stocks is to look for actual growth!

 Create Your Own Growth Stock Watchlist

-Once you’ve done some screening, you’ve probably narrowed down the choices considerably.
+Once you’ve done some screening, you’ve probably narrowed down your picks considerably.
 Based on these choices, you can set up a growth stock watchlist.

-Since you’ve screened things down, you probably have a much shorter list now.
-To narrow down even further, consider focusing on a specific sector — say, biotech or weed stocks.
+To narrow down even further, consider focusing on a specific sector — say, biotech or crypto stocks.

-From here, you can do some basic stock research to find several strong contenders.
-This will help you form a short list of stocks to create potential trading plans for and to monitor and see if they meet your criteria.
+From here, do some basic stock research.
+This will help you form a short list of stocks to create potential trading plans for, and monitor to see if they set up for a trade.

-(Get my tips on how to make an effective watchlist!)
+Get my tips on how to make an effective watchlist here!

-Minimizing losses is important for any trade, but you need to be extremely vigilant about growth stocks, because their movements can be unpredictable.
+Minimizing losses is important for any trade, but you need to be extremely vigilant about growth stocks.
+Their movements can be unpredictable.

 The Bottom Line

-The idea of investing in a company that has a big growth potential is understandably appealing.
+The idea of trading a stock in a company that has big growth potential can be appealing…